Due to roof damage and leaking, the Oyama library branch is closed Thursday, November 23.

 Please call or drop in to the library to register for any of these free programs.

-The library bookclub will meet Saturday, October 21st to discuss "Ready Player One" by Ernest Cline.
+The library bookclub will meet Saturday, November 18 to discuss "My Name is Lucy Barton" by Elizabeth Strout.
 Join us for coffee and a lively discussion - beginning at 11:00 am in the Meeting Place.
-Place a request on your copy today - this is a high demand item.
+Place a request on your copy today.

 In the Community Room Wednesdays at 2pm.
 Meet other crochet-lovers and discover new patterns.
 (Some supplies available) Advanced crocheters welcome - help someone learn the basics.
 Join us and start a new project or refresh your interest in this classic handicraft.